Houston Lost Loads Lawyers

 What kind of compensation might I be eligible to receive?

 Although every case is different, injuries due to lost loads can be painful, debilitating, and impact someone’s ability to work.
 No innocent person should suffer due to the roadside negligence of a third party.
 If you or a loved one have been injured due to an 18-wheeler or large truck’s lost cargo, there are usually multiple courses of action.
-You can often sue for multiple types of damages, including medical and rehabilitation costs, property damages, lost wages, and psychological and emotional suffering.
+You can often sue for various types of damages, including medical and rehabilitation costs, property damages, lost wages, and psychological and emotional suffering.

 Lost Loads Trucking Statistics

 Commercial vehicles are often stopped randomly on the highway to check for safety violations.
 Of the vehicles that are cited for violating vehicular safety regulations, at least 10% were cited for improper loading of a commercial vehicle.
-Also, according to a 2007 Federal Motor Carrier Safety Administration (FMCSA) study, cargo shift has a greater relative risk value than any other factor leading to large truck crashes.
+Also, according to a 2007 Federal Motor Carrier Safety Administration (FMCSA) study, cargo shift has a higher relative risk value than any other factor leading to large truck crashes.
 At least 7% of 18-wheeler crashes causing injury listed cargo securement and shifting issues as a primary or contributing factor in causing the accident.

 The FMCSA also provides a driver’s handbook for properly securing cargo onto vehicles.
 Sections 329.9 of the FMCSA safety regulations provide specific procedures for securing loads.
 For instance, the driver must inspect and make sure their load is secure within fifty miles of beginning their journey and make any necessary adjustments along the way.